david-browning/Queue-Game-Library/README.md

 * Finish PSO file loader.
 * Resize frame?
 This resized render targets and depth stencils?
 * Provide CPU access to depth-stencil buffer.
+* Memory map the file that icontent_file points to?